-Lec.
-3 Lab.
-0 Cr.
-3 This course covers terminology unique to the medical office.
+This course covers terminology unique to the medical office.
 Emphasis is on increasing speed, improving accuracy, and developing formatting skills.
-Prerequisite: AOT 105.

-AOT 115 Medical Office Terminology
+AOT 115 Medical Office Terminology Lec.

-Lec.
 3 Lab.
 0 Cr.
+3

-3 This course is the study of root derivations of terms and technology for the medical office.
+This course is the study of root derivations of terms and terminology for the medical office.